includeJS/includeJS/src/notes/we-moved-to-greece.md

 ---
 title: We moved to Greece
-description: We started our drive on a Monday afternoon from the Lake District in the UK and by Saturday night we made it to Athens, Greece
+description: We started our drive on a Monday afternoon from the Lake District in the UK and by Saturday night we made it to Athens
 date: 2022-10-26T16:59:31.841Z
 tags:
   - Athens